mucherob/stockbot/stockbot_project.md

 ## Conclusion

-I believe this project is far from over as there are aspects of it that are not working as they should.
-In addition, I have struggled to test if the agent will run daily according to the scheduler, so I cannot say if that feature works as intended or not.
+This project is far from over as there are aspects of it that are not working as they should.
+In addition, I have not been able to test if the agent will run daily according to the scheduler, so I cannot say if that feature works as intended or not.
+Therefore, the agent still needs revision, to say the least, but it was a good experience to learn how to build a basic agent.